mgttt/lib-jso/README.md

 # lib-ios-jso

-a tiny JSON Object-String bidirectional library (JSO.h/JSO.m)
+a tiny JSON Object-String bidirectional library for iOS (JSO.h/JSO.m)

 Development should be done.  but github-pull-request is welcome!